morg-mov/VRC-OSCCord/README.md

 ### 2. Setup and run the program

-Download the latest release of OSCCord [here](https://github.com/Morg-S9/aq-visualizer/releases), or  and extract it somewhere where it won't get tangled in with all your other files.
+Download the latest release of OSCCord [here](https://github.com/Morg-S9/aq-visualizer/releases) and extract it somewhere where it won't get tangled in with all your other files (or [build it from source](#runningbuilding-from-source)).

 Launch VRChat before running OSCCord.